Valid Travel Signature Requirement

 - Log into iStart

-- Your ISSS advisor will review your e-form and email you, once approved.
+- After submission, an ISSS advisor will review your e-form submission within 3-5 business.

-- Then, bring your current DS-2019 to ISSS for immediate signature at the front desk.
+- Upon approval, you will be instructed to bring your current DS-2019 to ISSS for immediate signature at the front desk.

 - Know Your Rights at the Port of Entry: The American Civil Liberties Union publishes a helpful pamphlet called “Know Your Rights,” which contains information about your rights in case you come into contact with law enforcement at the airport or other ports of entry to the U.S. We encourage you to review this information, especially before international travel into the U.S. It contains useful questions and answers, and a list of other resources and referral contacts should you ever need them.

 - Grace Period: If you are in a post-completion grace period, and you depart the U.S for any reason, such as a cruise, the grace period automatically ends.
 You cannot re-enter the U.S.